WuphonsReach/BeggarsDiplomacy/README.md

 - The minimum amount of renown per battle is now 1 (up from zero).
 This makes it slightly easier to maintain a higher renown against the renown decay.
 - Various quests now reward more XP; at least 100xp for all, with some offering a few hundred more experience.
 - Farmers and peasant women can now carry daggers and throwing knives.
+- Small tweaks to food morale values.
+In general, keep foods in the 3-5 range.
+Let bread be 8 (as it was in Diplado).
+Foods that expire are now all in the 7-8 point range.
+- The town market assessment screen will display the estimated "buy price" for the listed item in addition to the estimated profit amount.
+This will make it easier to gauge the potential profit for hauling something to the far corners of Caladria.
+- The faction relations report now displays the game date in the lower-left corner.

 ### Experiments